tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/07-condition-control-flow-01/README.md

 19. Write an if statement that checks whether the sum of all our costs is within the budget.
 If so, print "You're total cost is " concatentated with the `total_cost` variable.
 Else, print "You're over budget by " concatenated with the difference between `budget` and `total_cost`.

-20. Write an if statement that checks whether the rent_cost is larger than the sum of the `utilities_cost`, `food_cost`, and `transportation_cost` and if `computer_cost` is greater than the sum of `rent_cost` and `utilities_cost`.
-If so, print a string that says "This computer is too expensive!".
-Else, print a string that says "The rent is too damn high!".
+20. Write an if statement that checks whether the rent_cost is larger than the sum of the `utilities_cost`, `food_cost`, and `transportation_cost`.
+If so, print a string that says "The rent is too damn high!".
+Else, print a string that says "Ahhh just right!"